 What is a co-op?

-A co-op is a business, owned by a group of people with a common interest who make decisions together and share in the business’s profits.
+A co-op is a business, owned by a group of people with a common goal who make decisions together and share in the business’s profits.

-In western Canada, a co-op is created and run by a group of three or more.
+In Western Canada, a co-op is created and run by a group of three or more people, businesses, or organizations.
 It is legally incorporated, and can be a for-profit business or non-profit organization.
-Co-ops can operate in any sector of the economy.
+A co-op is created and owned by its members — its purpose is to provide the members with a good or service they want.

-Though co-operatives are a lot like other businesses, they have two key features that make them different:
+Though co-operatives are a lot like other types of business, they have two key features that make them different:

-• All members (ie: owners) have the same amount of decision-making power (“One member, one vote”).
+• All members (i.e., owners) have the same decision-making power (“one member, one vote”).

-• Co-ops give their profits back to their members, based on how much a member uses the business, not how much they’ve invested in it.
+• Co-ops return profits to their members based on how much each member uses the business, not how much they’ve invested in it.

 One member, one vote

-Every member (owner) of a co-op gets one vote in important decisions — in co-op circles, this is referred to as the “one member, one vote” principle.
+Every co-op member (owner) gets one vote in member decisions — in co-op circles, this is referred to as the “one member, one vote” principle.

 Other types of businesses don’t typically do this.
 In some, if you invest more money, you get more votes, which gives you more power to influence decisions.
 That is not how a co-op works.
-Co-ops are designed so a person can’t buy more decision-making power.
-This helps ensure the purpose of the co-op always reflects what the members (owners) want.
+Co-ops are designed so that no one can buy more decision-making power.
+This helps ensure the purpose of the co-op always reflects what the members want.

 Distribution of profit based on use

-But what they do with this profit can be a bit different.
-Instead of this “surplus” going to shareholders based on how much of the company they own, it can be distributed to members based on how much they used the business that year.
+What co-ops do with their profit is different from other businesses.
+Instead of this surplus going to shareholders based on how much of the company they own, it can be distributed to members based on how much they used the business that year.
+We’ll talk about this more later.

 What does it mean to be a member of a co-op?

 Being a co-op member is not like being a member of a gym or Costco.
-In those cases, being a member is largely about a company creating loyalty.
 Co-op members own the co-op.
-As owners they are decision-makers and get a say in how the business is run.
+As owners, they are decision-makers and get a say in how the business is run.
 This means co-op members have different responsibilities than someone with a gym or Costco membership.

-Members of a co-op can play a big role in the business, and often have a specific interest in common.
-For example, members may all sell specific products, like cows, fish, or art.
-Or they may all want a product or service, such as organic vegetables, electricity, or high speed internet.
+Members of a co-op can play a big role in the business, and often have a specific interest or goal in common.
+For example, members may all sell specific products, like meat, produce, or art.
+Or they may all want a product or service, such as organic vegetables, administrative services, or high-speed internet.

 Responsibilities of membership